| Title: | Trust, but Verify |

 Allows you to supply error messages for vetting to use for each error

 token.
-Your token should not contain top level &&
+Your token should not contain top level && or ||.
+If

-it does your error message will not be reported because vetr
+it does your error message will not be reported because vetr looks for

 error messages attached to atomic tokens.
 If your token must involve

-, but beware than in doing so you do
+your error message is used by vet, but beware than in doing so you do

-not use templates within the I
+not use templates within the I call as everything therein will be

 interpreted as a vetting expression rather than a template.